 A small, light, game, One Finger Death Punch 2 has simple if clear, graphics, and a ridiculously simple control scheme consisting of two buttons.

 Which makes it amazing how good fun this game can be, whatever your mood is.
 Your task is simple: enemies come at you from both sides of the screen, and you need to tap a [left] or [right] button when they get in range.

 It’s a very simple game, but once the speed ramps up and there are dozens of multi-hit enemies coming at you, all you have time to do is attack and hope you don’t miss a click.
 A good round can give an amazing sense of flow and you start to feel like Neo fighting a swarm of Agent Smiths, and it turns OFDP2 into quite a stress buster, one of the simplest anger-relieving games.

-This, as usual, doesn’t, by any measure exhaust the list of stress relief games you could use to let off some steam, since in the end everyone has their own favourites, including, somehow, Dark Souls, if several reddit threads are to be believed.
+This, as usual, doesn’t, by any measure exhaust the list of stress relief games you could use to let off some steam, since in the end, everyone has their own favourites, including, somehow, Dark Souls, if various Reddit threads are to be believed.